ihab-ag/baro-ai/SUPABASE_SETUP.md

 CREATE POLICY "Users can insert their own transactions" ON transactions FOR INSERT WITH CHECK (true);

--- Allow users to update their own transactions (if needed) CREATE POLICY "Users can update their own transactions" ON transactions FOR UPDATE USING (user_id = current_setting('request.jwt.claims')::json->>'user_id');
+-- Allow users to delete their own transactions
+CREATE POLICY "Users can delete their own transactions" ON transactions FOR DELETE USING (true);

+-- Enable RLS on budgets (if you created the table) ALTER TABLE budgets ENABLE ROW LEVEL SECURITY;

+-- Allow users to see only their own budgets
+CREATE POLICY "Users can view their own budgets" ON budgets FOR SELECT USING (true);

+-- Allow users to insert their own budgets
+CREATE POLICY "Users can insert their own budgets" ON budgets FOR INSERT WITH CHECK (true);

+-- Allow users to delete their own budgets
+CREATE POLICY "Users can delete their own budgets" ON budgets FOR DELETE USING (true);
 ```

 ## That's it!

 Each user's transactions will be stored separately and persist across bot restarts 🎉

-**Note:** The `user_id` field stores the Telegram user ID, so each user has their own separate balance and transaction history!
+**Note:** The `user_id` field stores the Telegram user ID, so each user has their own separate balance, transaction history, and budgets!

+## Using Budgets

+Once the budgets table is created, you can use these commands in your Telegram bot:

+- `budget $500` - Set a $500 overall budget for this month
+- `budget $500 groceries` - Set a $500 budget for groceries this month
+- `budgets` - View all your budgets for the current month
+- `budget status` - Check how much you've spent vs your budgets

+Budgets can be either:
+- **Overall budgets** (no category): Track total spending across all categories
+- **Category-specific budgets**: Track spending for specific categories like "groceries", "dining", etc.

+**Budget Updates:** If you set a budget for the same month and category, you'll be asked to confirm before replacing the existing budget.